morin-berk/DataMining/README.md

 # DH Project
-Files for project
+Files for a data mining project
 'How do people read science fiction and why it is popular: common tendencies and comparative analysis'.
-Research is based on [Fantlab](https://fantlab.ru) data.
+The research is based on [Fantlab](https://fantlab.ru) data.
 The website has an [open API](https://github.com/FantLab/FantLab-API).

+The aim of the project is
+1) To analyze users behavior: based on what criterias do they rate books?
+(Time of action / Place of action / Plot devices / etc.)
+2) Is there any correlation between users age, gender and rates?
+3) To analize common topics, semntiments of comments, annotation.
+Is there any correlation between it and users gender, age or books pecularities (plot devices, time of action, etc.).